HarshaVardhan-AS/precisebake_backend/README.md

 ```

-📋 Limitations & Future Improvements

 ⚠️ Current Limitations

-❌ Not all ingredients are available in the database; Gemini API fallback reliance is required for missing entries.
+Not all ingredients are available in the database; Gemini API fallback reliance is required for missing entries.

-❌ Some units (like "a handful") require approximation rather than exact conversion.
+Some units (like "a handful") require approximation rather than exact conversion.

-❌ Image-based volume estimation is still under development.
+Image-based volume estimation is still under development.

 🙌 Credits & Acknowledgments